DanielBMarkham/Info-Ops/manuscript/chapter20.md

 ![Whoa horsey!
 That's very busy, complicated, and impressive-looking](images/chapter20-initialnotes2.png)

-So we started in on #3, **"clean up the backlog to make it manageable"**, realizing immediately that we needed some kind of initial ordered backlog.
+So we started in on #3, **"Clean up the backlog"**, realizing immediately that we needed some kind of initial ordered backlog.
 A null backlog is not manageable.
 Pulling a rabbit out of our hat, we walked the model to do an **Analysis Affinity Mapping**, which created more items and gave us a starting backlog.

-We moved on to #4, **"Verify that we're ready to create executable tests for upcoming pieces of work"**.
+We moved on to #4, **"Verify we're ready for the next bit of work"**.
 Tests always involve taking some structure and bouncing it off a combination of behavior and supplementals.
 We're pushing as hard as we can not to do any paperwork at all, so we're jumping right down to System Abstract.

 My heart tells me to move immediately System Realized, actually writing some code, but my head tells me that old Pete would freak out if he only spoke to us for an hour and we showed up the next day giving him code.
 He's a meeting kinda guy.
 So our strategy will be to only go as far down as System Abstract for a few meetings, see if we can get into more of a continuous cycle, and then only do System Realized test, that is, running code.
 We are using the work to throttle the delivery speed so that we can work through bugs in how we work together, Meta Behavior Realized.
 Said a different way, we walked in with a lot of Meta Abstract Behaviors we read about in this book.
 We're applying them a little at a time to test the waters and evolve a Meta Behavior Realized that works for our particular situation.